Last Updated on March 17, 2021 by Helga Dosa

-Parco Nazionale delle Foreste Casentinesi, Monte Falterona and Campigna is a beautiful area in the Apennine region of Tuscany and Romagna.
+Parco Nazionale delle Foreste Casentinesi (Foreste Casentinesi National Park), Monte Falterona and Campigna is a beautiful area in the Apennine region of Tuscany and Romagna.
 Established in 1993 the park preserves over 365 square kilometers of gorgeous flora and fauna, as well as several animal species, and a great deal of human history.
-The park is divided between the provinces of Florence, Arezzo and Forli-Cesena and includes the best preserved and largest forest and woodland area in all of Italy.
-There are trails here for the outdoorsman, as well as beautiful sanctuaries and over ten villages–including Bagno di Romagna, Poppi, San Godenzo and Tredozio–to discover.
+The park is divided between the provinces of Florence, Arezzo, and Forli-Cesena and includes the best-preserved and largest forest and woodland area in all of Italy.
+There are trails here for the outdoorsman, as well as beautiful sanctuaries and over ten villages–including Bagno di Romagna, Poppi, San Godenzo, and Tredozio–to discover.

-In the Romagna area of the park the mountains of the Ribbi, Bidente, Tramazzo and Montone valleys are part of the national park.
+In the Romagna area of the park, the mountains of the Ribbi, Bidente, Tramazzo, and Montone valleys are part of the national park.
 This area of the park is characterized by several narrow valleys set up between the slopes of rocky mountains, which are covered with thick woods.
 Other than a small part of Mugello, the Casentino in the Upper Arno Valley is also a part of the national park.
-For those interested there are also springs located on the slopes of the Falterona Mountain.
+For those interested, there are also springs located on the slopes of Falterona Mountain.

 Flora and Fauna

-At the heart of the park is the centuries old forest of Demaniali Casentinesi.
+At the heart of the park is the centuries-old forest of Demaniali Casentinesi.
 The management of the national park has worked hard to protect this forest area due to its natural beauty and diverse flora and fauna.
-In the center of the park you will find the Sasso Fratino Nature Reserve.
+In the center of the Foreste Casentinesi National Park, you will find the Sasso Fratino Nature Reserve.
 Established in 1959 it was the first of its kind in Italy and is really an enchanting place.
 It is also special because of its beauty and importance in the study of forest life.
-In the park visitors can also visit the Pietra Nature Reserve.
+In the park, visitors can also visit the Pietra Nature Reserve.

 There is also a very rich vegetal biodiversity in the national park.
 There are around 1,358 different species of vegetation as well as 1,219 different specimens of herbaceous, which are important because of the typology that they represent.
 The park’s climate–a mix between Mediterranean and alpine–has a distinct impact on the type and distribution of flora in the area.

-For the budding historian the park also holds much evidence of early civilization in the area.
-There are abandoned mule tracks, old house and bridges that point to previous settlers who eventually abandoned the area.
-Most of these ancient houses are built in the typical architecture of this region with the territory in the Tuscan slope influenced by the men who shaped the landscape over the years after taking up either agriculture or cattle rearing as a livelihood.
-There are several monasteries, hermitages and parishes within the national park that are quite interesting to visit.
+For the budding historian, the park also holds much evidence of early civilization in the area.
+There are abandoned mule tracks, the old houses, and bridges that point to previous settlers who eventually abandoned the area.
+Most of these ancient houses are built in the typical architecture of this region with the territory in the Tuscan slope influenced by the men who shaped the landscape over the years after taking up either agriculture or cattle-rearing as a livelihood.
+There are several monasteries, hermitages, and parishes within the national park that are quite interesting to visit.
 The sanctuary of La Verna and the Camaldoli monastery are the two most important hermitages in the national park.